serpapi/public-roadmap/README.md

 Add a new issue for feature requests, new APIs, and to report an issue.

-Feel free to explore, leave comments, upvote issues, and add new issues.
+Feel free to explore existing issues, leave comments, upvote issues, and add new issues.

 ## How to add a new issue
 - Search issues if it's not already reported.
 Leave a comment and upvote with a thumb up if it is.